hyruuk/unf-montreal.ca/content/en/documentation/your_data/download_data.md

 - Vert: path used for the server

 You can move data from left to right or right to left to download or upload data on the server.

-## Using the terminal (Mac, Linux, Windows advanced users)

-Open a terminal and use the ssh command to get your MRI data into a tar.gz archive.
-Don't forget to use your own unf_login and change the path to your data and the destination.

-- Download a folder and put everything into a tar.gz archive

-`ssh unf_login@elm.criugm.qc.ca tar czf - /path/to/your/dicom/ > destination_file_on_your_computer.tar.gz`

-- Download a tar.gz archive

-`rsync -azv unf_login@elm.criugm.qc.ca:/unf/dicoms/by_groups_tar/path_to_your_data destination_folder_on_your_computer`

 ## Access to your MRI data